Beatriz da Costa: (un) Disciplinary Tactics

 description

-Scheduled to open September 7, 2024, the exhibition, curated by LACE’s former Chief Curator and Director of Programs, Daniela Lieja Quintanar, revisits the collaborative artistic practice of the late Beatriz da Costa (1974–2012).
-(Un)disciplinary tactics investigates techno-scientific experimentation, politics, activism, and art-making; simultaneously, her work is contextualized for our contemporary moment.
-The exhibition weaves together a publication, public programming, performances, educational workshops, and study groups to evocate da Costa’s approach to the intersections of ancient and non-academic forms of knowledge.
+Curated by LACE’s former Chief Curator/Director of Programs Daniela Lieja Quintanar, (un)disciplinary tactics revisits the collaborative artistic practice of the late Beatriz da Costa (1974–2012) as an investigation into technoscientific experimentation, politics, activism, and art-making, contextualized for our contemporary moment.
+The project weaves together an exhibition, publication, public programming, performances, educational workshops, and study groups as an evocation of da Costa’s approach to the intersections of ancient and non-academic forms of knowledge.

 This partnership was catalyzed by an increased timeline for LACE’s newly renovated gallery and office space at 6522 Hollywood Boulevard.
 Unforeseen safety and structural issues postponed LACE’s anticipated move-in to 2025.
 In seeking a presentation space for their PST ART exhibition, LAMAG offered an opportunity for neighborhood collaboration and a community-focused mission that aligned with LACE.
 Additionally, the partnership with LAMAG increased the exhibition space by 5,000 feet.